linux-kernel-labs/linux/Documentation/teaching/labs/introduction.rst

 to search for a symbol by name, use :code:`cs find g <symbol_name>` (for example :code:`cs find g task_struct`).

-If you found more than one results and opened a panel showing all the matches (using :code:`:copen`) and you want to find a symbol of type structure, it is recommended to search in the results panel (using :code:`/` -- slash) the character :code:`{` (opening brace).
+If you fond more than one results and opened a panel showing all the matches (using :code:`:copen`) and you want to find a symbol of type structure, it is recommended to search in the results panel (using :code:`/` -- slash) the character :code:`{` (opening brace).